Isabella-Mitchell/lonely-house/README.md

 #### Newsletter Subscribe

-* A possible future feature would be a newsletter subscribtion form to let customers easily subscribe to Lonely House Newsletters
+* A possible future feature would be a newsletter subscription form to let customers easily subscribe to Lonely House Newsletters

 #### Wishlist